Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 What to do if a child has a metabolic disorder, how to restore and speed it up

-1. False hunger.
-The child consumes sweet high-calorie foods and carbonated drinks, which contribute to a sharp jump in insulin in the blood.
-The body tries to distribute sugar in a short time and converts it into fat.
-Sugar drops sharply again, and the brain again requires energy from food, a feeling of false hunger arises.
+2. The child consumes sweet, high-calorie foods and carbonated drinks, which contribute to a sharp jump in insulin in the blood.
+The body tries to quickly distribute sugar and converts it into fat.
+Sugar drops sharply again, and the brain again requires energy from food, and a feeling of false hunger arises.
+If the body cannot break down fat and turn it into energy, then it accumulates in different parts of the body.
+The lack of beneficial bacteria in the gastrointestinal tract and their insufficient activity contribute to this process.

 General concept of metabolic processes